 Physicians are required to think on their feet.
 The multiple mini-interview (MMI) format of medical school admissions interviews requires the same skill.

-Though most medical schools still rely on traditional interviews, the MMI format is growing in popularity, with more medical schools screening applicants with a hybrid of traditional interviews and MMIs.
+Though most medical schools still rely on traditional interviews, the MMI format is growing in popularity, with more medical schools assessing applicants with a hybrid of traditional interviews and MMIs.

 Jorge Girotti, PhD, is a research assistant professor and the former associate dean for admissions and special curricular programs at the University of Illinois College of Medicine at Chicago (UIC).
-In addition to his work at UIC, which is using the MMI with its 2020 class, he has consulted for institutions that have implemented the MMI.
+In addition to his work at UIC, he has consulted for institutions that have implemented the MMI.